This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 Meatloaf With Creamy Onion Gravy

 - 1 tablespoon canola oil

-- 2 large carrots finely chopped
+- 2 medium carrots grated or very finely chopped

 - 1 rib celery finely chopped